CongThNguyen/ML-Space_titanic/README.md

 This data set is taken from the kaggle space titanic data set link: https://www.kaggle.com/competitions/spaceship-titanic/overview

+In essence, this project is completed.
+However it is not yet optimized due to the fact that model accuracy can still be improved with different feature engineering techniques.

 Applied machine learning models to predict passenger disappearance.

 In this project, my task is to predict whether a passenger was transported to an alternate dimension during the Spaceship Titanic's collision with the spacetime anomaly.
 To with the prediction, a set of personal records recovered from the ship's damaged computer system is given.